86Box/docs/usage/menubar.rst

 * **Renderer:** select a graphical renderer for the emulated display. *SDL (Hardware)* is recommended, but it may not work on some host systems, where *SDL (Software)* is the best option.
 * **Force 4:3 display ratio:** stretch the emulated display to a 4:3 aspect ratio, independently of the emulated machine's screen resolution.
 * **Window scale factor:** scale the emulated display to half (0.5x), normal (1x), 50% larger (1.5x) or double (2x) sizes.
+* **Enable HiDPI scaling:** automatically scale the emulated display to real size if your host system has a HiDPI screen.
+This option can be used alongside *Window scale factor* above.
 * **Fullscreen:** enter full screen mode.
 Press *Ctrl+Alt+Page Down* to go back to windowed mode.
 You can also enter full screen mode by pressing *Ctrl+Alt+Page Up*.
 * **Fullscreen stretch mode:** select the picture mode to use when in full screen mode.